gaafarmgr/getTimeAgo/README.md

-# getTimeAgo
+# getTimeAgo php function
 PHP Function to calculate time between two dates

-How to use:
+#How to use:

 #include files:
 include 'getTimeAgo.php';